-Cultural Resources: The latest version of the National Register of Historic Places has been consulted and this site is not listed.
-This review constitutes the extent of cultural resources investigations by the District Engineer, and he is otherwise unaware of the presence of such resources.
-The Corps will consult with parties as needed per the National Historic Preservation Act (NHPA).
+Cultural Resources- The latest version of the National Register of Historic Places has been consulted and this site is not listed.
+This review constitutes the extent of cultural resources investigations by the District Engineer, who is otherwise unaware of the presence of such resources.